TechnicJelle/GPUForBeginners/docs/chapter03/README.md

 We need to make sure the order of them is _counter-clockwise_, but which one is first does not matter.
 The order of the vertices decides which way the triangle is facing.
 At the end of the chapter, we will do an optimization with this.

+The positions of the vertices are in Normalized Device Coordinates (NDC).
+This means we are not measuring in screen pixels, but in a "normalized" range of `-1.0` to `1.0`.
+The X coordinate represents width.
+`-1.0` is the left and `1.0` is the right.
+The Y coordinate represents height.
+`-1.0` is down and `1.0` is up.
+The Z coordinate represents depth.
+For now, we will leave this at `0`, because we don't want any depth yet.
+In a later chapter, we will handle depth properly.

 ```c++
 std::array vertices{